casouri/paip-lisp/docs/chapter4.md

 of preconditions, and a list of effects.
 We can place limits on the kinds of possible effects by saying that an effect either adds or deletes a condition from the current state.
 Thus, the list of effects can be split into an add-list and a delete-list.
-This was the approach taken by the STRIPS^ implementation of ^STRIPS is the Stanford Research Institute Problem Solver, designed by Richard Pikes and NilsNilsson (1971).
+This was the approach taken by the Strips implementation of GPS is the Stanford Research Institute Problem Solver, designed by Richard Pikes and NilsNilsson (1971).

 <a id='page-113'></a>